 Initial assessment

 The International Secretariat’s initial assessment is that Nigeria has made satisfactory progress in describing the legal environment and fiscal framework for both solid minerals as well as oil and gas.
-The main laws in both sectors are described in general terms, the main taxes are listed, the degree of fiscal devolution is clearly defined and the main on-going or planned reforms are noted.
+The main laws in both sectors are described in general terms, the main taxes are listed, the degree of fiscal devolution is clearly defined, and government entity roles and responsibilities outlined.
+In addition, the main on-going or planned reforms are noted.
 The NSWG may wish to consider using future EITI Reports to track progress in implementing legal and fiscal reforms, particularly related to progress in passing the Petroleum Industry Governance Bill and the planned Mining Income Tax Bill.
 Industry representatives from both sectors expressed surprise to learn that they could actively use the EITI reporting process to clarify regulatory ambiguities and expressed an interest in learning examples from other countries.

 License allocations (#2.2)